-This paper reports on an assessment of the performance of the Hastoe Housing Association's Wimbish Passivhaus development during calendar year 2014.
+This paper assesses of the performance of the Hastoe Housing Association's Wimbish Passivhaus development for 5 years from June 2011 to June 2016.

-It may be read as an update to the Technology Strategy Board (now Innovate UK) funded Building Performance Evaluation study that covered the period from 1st April 2011 to 30th September 2013.
+It updates the Innovate UK (formerly the Technology Strategy Board) funded Building Performance Evaluation study that covered the period from 1st April 2011 to 30th September 2013.
 (An executive summary and a case study may be found on http://wimbishpassivhaus.com/datasheets.html.)